bnb-chain/bnb-chain.github.io/docs/bcfusion/users/stake-migration.md

 #### Step 3: Cross chain transfer

-You can use BNB Chain Wallet (BEW) or Trust to cross chain transfer your BNB from the Beacon Chain to the BSC.
+You can use BNB Chain Wallet (BEW) or TrustWallet to cross chain transfer your BNB from the Beacon Chain to the BSC.

 For BEW, you need to switch the network to "BNB Beacon Chain Network"/"BNB Beacon Chain Testnet Network":